sealfur/sealfur-com/src/index.md

 ---
 title: 'Sealfur: a website by Joshua Kinal'
+description: 'Opinions about design (like web design, architecture and brands) and popular culture (like movies, music and books), by Joshua Kinal'
 layout: 'layouts/home.html'
 intro:
   subtitle: 'This isn’t a thing yet.
 But it will be.'